AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 Please be responsible to find out the specific safety precautions and contraindications of the oils in the blends you choose to use.

-The above blends are only several of an infinite possiblity of combinations.
+The above blends are only several of an infinite possibility of combinations.

 Citrus Essential Oils